Question: What Is the Difference Between a Master of Science (MS) and a Master of Professional Studies (MPS) Degree Program?

 MPS programs tend to be structured to accommodate working students who require a certain amount of flexibility.
 As a result, many MPS degree programs are available in online or hybrid formats that combine online and classroom-based instruction.
 The following schools offer online MPS degree programs.

-Georgetown University: Georgetown University offers five MPS degree programs that utilize online instruction:
+Georgetown University: Georgetown University offers several degree programs that utilize online instruction:

 - MPS in Human Resources Management